icprog/batteryMs/README.md

-this project if for battery management system!
+this project is used for battery management system!